How is prostate cancer diagnosed?

 The imaging tests used most often to look for prostate cancer spread include:

 If prostate cancer spreads to distant sites, it often goes to the bones first.
-(Even when prostate cancer spreads to the bone, it is still prostate cancer, not bone cancer.)
 A bone scan can help show whether cancer has reached the bones.

 For this test, a small amount of low-level radioactive material is injected into a vein (intravenously, or IV).
 The substance settles in damaged areas of bone throughout the body over the course of a couple of hours.
 You then lie on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of your skeleton.

-The injection is the only uncomfortable part of the scanning procedure.
-The radioactive material is passed out of the body in the urine over the next few days.
+Putting in the IV line can cause some brief pain, but the scan itself is not painful.
+The radioactive material passes out of the body in the urine over the next few days.
 The amount of radioactivity used is very low, so it carries very little risk to you or others.
 But you still might want to ask your doctor if you should take any special precautions after having this test.

-This test can sometimes help tell if prostate cancer has spread into nearby lymph nodes.
-Still, for newly diagnosed prostate cancers it isn’t often needed if the cancer is likely to be confined to the prostate based on other findings (DRE result, PSA level, and Gleason score).
-If your prostate cancer has come back after treatment, the CT scan can often tell whether it is growing into other organs or structures in your pelvis.
+This test isn’t often needed for newly diagnosed prostate cancer if the cancer is likely to be confined to the prostate based on other findings (DRE result, PSA level, and Gleason score).
+Still, it can sometimes help tell if prostate cancer has spread into nearby lymph nodes.
+If your prostate cancer has come back after treatment, the CT scan can often tell if it is growing into other organs or structures in your pelvis.

-The CT scan (also known as a CAT scan) is a special kind of x-ray test that gives detailed, cross-sectional images of your body.
-Instead of taking one picture, like a standard x-ray, a CT scanner takes many pictures as it rotates around you.
+The CT scan uses x-rays to make detailed, cross-sectional images of your body.
+Instead of taking one picture, like a standard x-ray, a CT scanner takes many pictures as it rotates around you while you lie on a table.
 A computer then combines these pictures into images of slices of the part of your body being studied.
-Unlike a regular x-ray, a CT scan creates detailed images of the soft tissues in the body.

-For some scans, you may be asked to drink 1 or 2 pints of oral contrast before the first set of pictures is taken.
+For some scans, you might be asked to drink 1 or 2 pints of oral contrast before the first set of pictures is taken.
 This helps outline the intestine so that it looks different from any tumors.
-You may receive an IV (intravenous) line through which a different kind of contrast is injected.
+You might also need an IV (intravenous) line through which a different kind of contrast is injected.
 This helps better outline structures in your body.

-The IV contrast can cause your body to feel flushed (a feeling of warmth with some redness of the skin).
-A few people are allergic and get hives.
+The IV contrast can cause you to feel flushed (a feeling of warmth with some redness of the skin).
+Some people are allergic and get hives.
 Rarely, more serious reactions, like trouble breathing or low blood pressure, can occur.
 Medicines can be given to prevent and treat allergic reactions, so be sure to tell your doctor if you have any allergies or have ever had a reaction to any contrast material used for x-rays.

 You will also need to drink enough liquid to have a full bladder.
 This will keep the bowel away from the area of the prostate gland.